Transversal Hamilton cycles in digraph collections: Preliminaries

-A \textit{matching} in a (di)graph $G$ is a collection of vertex-disjoint edges $M\subseteq E(G)$.
-We say that $M$ is a \textit{perfect matching} if $V(M) = V(G)$.
-It is routine to check that $\mathcal{B_D}$ contains a transversal perfect matching if and only if the vertex set of $\mathcal{D}$ can be covered by a set of disjoint rainbow cycles inside $\mathcal{D}$.
-Therefore, in the following of this section, we are to find a transversal perfect matching in a bipartite graph collection.
+It is straightforward to check that $\mathcal{B_D}$ contains a transversal perfect matching if and only if the vertex set of $\mathcal{D}$ can be covered by a set of disjoint rainbow cycles inside $\mathcal{D}$.
+Therefore, in the remainder of this section, we are to find a transversal perfect matching in a bipartite graph collection.

 Joos and Kim \cite{2021jooskim} established a minimum degree condition that guarantees the existence of transversal perfect matchings in a graph collection.
 Bradshaw \cite{bradshaw2021transversals} proved the analogue result in bipartite graph collections, which can be stated as follows. \begin{theorem}[\cite{bradshaw2021transversals}] Let $\mathcal{G}=\{G_1,\ldots,G_n\}$ be a collection of bipartite graphs on a common vertex bipartition $V_1\cup V_2$ with $|V_1|=|V_2|=n$.
 If for each $i\in [n]$ we have the following hold: \begin{itemize} \item [{\rm (i)}] $d_{G_i}(v)> \frac{n}{2}$ for each $v\in V_1$, \item [{\rm (ii)}] $d_{G_i}(v)\geq \frac{n}{2}$ for each $v\in V_2$, \end{itemize} then $\mathcal{G}$ contains a transversal perfect matching. \end{theorem} In this subsection, we establish a stability result for transversal perfect matching in bipartite graph collections, that is, the minimum degree required to guarantee a transversal perfect matching can be below that of Theorem \ref{THEOREM:MATCHING-2021}, as long as the bipartite graph collection $\{G_1,\ldots,G_n\}$ is far in edit distance from several extremal cases.
 For this, we first define the extremality for a single bipartite graph.